Home History Geography Polity Question Grammar

 • Correct Option: C [ expired ]

-• Correct Option: B [ endure ]
+• Correct Option: B [ by means of ]

 Remark: